 What followed was a conversation of about 10 minutes.
 In those 10 minutes, several local cabs came with the tourists, made their entry into the register, and moved on.
 I also noticed some private cars with J&K registration that were allowed to go.

 The entire thing hardly took 10 minutes.
-The Armyman posted at the check post was a little apprehensive of letting us go in our own car but then allowed it.
+The Armyman posted at the check post was a little apprehensive about letting us go in our own car but then allowed it.

 We made our entry in the register and moved on.
 What waited for us now was a complete disappointment.